-You can spend the incentive payments on anything to support your organisation’s costs, however we recommend using the additional funds to add value to the apprenticeship and enhance the learner experience.
-Ultimately this will benefit your business in the long term.
+You can spend the incentive payments on anything to support your organisation’s costs, however we recommend using the additional funds to add value to the apprenticeship and enhance the learner experience, as this will benefit your business in the long term.

 You could use the incentives for:

 - Equipment and/or uniform

 - Relevant licences (e.g. Fork Lift Truck licence)

 - Additional training to support continuous professional development

 - Memberships fees for professional bodies / industry associations